Cymbalta Side Effects & Withdrawal Symptoms

 “In patients of all ages who are started on antidepressant therapy, monitor closely for worsening, and for emergence of suicidal thoughts and behaviors.”

-Women taking Cymbalta for depression, stress urinary incontinence (SUI) or other conditions should be aware of the danger of taking Cymbalta while pregnant.
-The drug is in the pregnancy risk category C, indicating that adverse effects occurred in testing of pregnant animals and the risk cannot be ruled out in humans.
+Women taking Cymbalta for depression, stress urinary incontinence (SUI) or other conditions should be aware of potential dangers of taking the drug while pregnant.
+Adverse effects have occurred in testing of pregnant animals, and the risk cannot be ruled out in humans.

 A 2013 analysis of data from the Lilly Safety System database identified 90 abnormal outcomes in 233 pregnancies with “known pregnancy outcomes.”